Hannarong98/PGR208-Exam/README.md

 # PGR208_Exam

+Exam at Android Programming given at Høyskolen Kristiania Spring 2020

 Simple app that consumes an api and its data are displayed by different type of views / screen such as: